Metro roundup: Caughron wins two events, Waterloo Swim opens with win

 Caughron teamed with Jade Cox, Emma Clark and Kate Miller to close out the meet with the 400 free relay win.

-Tigers win quad: At the Meadows Golf Club in Dubuque, Owen Sawyer shot a 1-under 35 to lead Cedar Falls to a victory in boys’ golf over Cedar Rapids Jeffersn, Dubuque Hempstead and Iowa City High.
+Tigers win quad: At the Meadows Golf Club in Dubuque, Owen Sawyer shot a 1-under 35 to lead Cedar Falls to a victory over Cedar Rapids Jeffersn, Dubuque Hempstead and Iowa City High.

 Luke Meyer was runner-up medalist with a 37 as the Tigers shot a 152, 31 shots better than runner-up Jefferson.